thesis/valkyrie/docs/migrating-heimdall.md

 kubectl commands:
 `kubectl get secret my-secret-name --export -o yaml > my-secret-name.yaml`

-Change kube context to the new project (see below for details), and:
+Switch your kubectl context to the new project:
+`kubectl config use-context gke_thesis-ops-2748_us-central1_thesis-ops`

+You should now be able to apply the secrets:
 `kubectl apply -f my-secret-name.yaml`

 Note: If you're using kubectl version 1.18 or greater, `--export` will no longer be available.
 You can still save the secrets with `-o yaml` but you will have some extra data in the file.

-## Switching projects and setting up config

-Make sure you have been granted access to the new project.
-This should be done via terraform, with an update to the iam role.

-Set up your vpn to access the project (get an `.ovpn` config file from the project owner).

-Use glcoud to download the kubectl profile for the cluster:

-- `gcloud beta interactive` opens a console with autocomplete for gcloud commands
-- `gcloud container clusters get-credentials <project-name> --internal-ip --region <your-region>`

-Switch your kubectl context to the new project

-- Verify that you see it in `kubectl get context`
-- `kubectl config use-context <your-context>`

-You should now be able to apply the secrets as described [above](#migrating-secrets).

 ## Migrating Redis-brain

-Make sure your `kubectl` context is set to the old project, and exec into the redis pod:
+Make sure your `kubectl` context is set back to the old project:
+`kubectl config use-context gke_cfc-production_us-east4-c_heimdall`

+Then exec into the redis pod:
 `kubectl exec -it heimdall-redis-set-0 sh`

 Verify that the database file is where we expect it to be: